Dynamics of a compressible gas injected into a confined porous layer: Model formulation

 The total masses (per unit width) of gas and liquid in the channel at a given instant are then expressed using (\ref{eq:f}) as

 respectively.
-Integration of (\ref{eq:mc}) along the channel, using (\ref{Continuity1}), gives the rates of gas accumulation in the channel and liquid outflow as

-Equation (\ref{eq:DiffMass}a) shows that the change in mass of gas within the system is due to the influx from the source; (\ref{eq:DiffMass}$b$) shows that the change in mass of the liquid is equal to the negative of the flux at the outlet.
+Integration of (\ref{eq:mc}) along the channel, { and using the no-penetration condition on the wall at $x^* = 0$}, gives the rates of gas accumulation in the channel and liquid outflow as Equation (\mainref{eq:DiffMass}{2.11}$a$) shows that the change in mass of gas within the system is due to the influx from the source; (\mainref{eq:DiffMass}{2.11}$b$) shows that the change in mass of the liquid is equal to the negative of the flux at the outlet.
 Gas compressibility allows $\rho^*_g$ to vary in space and time; however in the incompressible limit, when $\rho^*_g$ is effectively constant, the fixed domain volume ensures that

-relating the source strength to the outflow directly via (\ref{eq:DiffMass}).
+relating the source strength to the outflow directly via (\mainref{eq:DiffMass}{2.11}).
 In general, however, (\ref{eq:bmass}) will not hold while gas is compressed transiently in regions I and II$_g$.

 Input parameters are summarized in table~\ref{tab:kd}.
-We seek outputs such as the breakthrough time $t^*_b$ (at which $X^*_u(t^*_b)=L$) and the total mass of gas delivered at this time $M_g^*(t_b^*)$.
-We now present an asymptotic reduction of (\ref{eq:mc}) to coupled evolution equations ((\ref{eq:put2}$a,b$), below) for the interface $F^*$ and the gas pressure $p^*_g$, beginning with a scaling argument.
+We seek outputs such as the breakthrough time $t^*_b$ (at which $X^*_u(t^*_b)=L$) and the total mass of gas delivered at this time $M_g^*(t_b^*)$. {(The model applies only for $0<t^*\leq t_b^*$.)} We now present an asymptotic reduction of (\ref{eq:mc}) to {a coupled system of evolution equations} ((\ref{eq:put2}$a$,$b$), below) for the interface {position} $F^*$ and the gas pressure $p^*_g$, beginning with a scaling argument.